cglacet/bear/README.md

 ## Add all back-references

 Quickly add a list of back-references to every notes (links to note that cite the current note).

-**In a terminal** — :warning: Make sure to backup your notes before trying this

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cglacet/bear/master/install.sh)"